technicallyjones/technicallyjones/README.md

 - 👋 Hi, I’m @technicallyjones
 - 👀 I’m interested in learning to create code for whatever I am trying to accomplish at the current moment in my life's timeline.
 Keyword is random.
 - 🌱 I’m currently learning python but my brain is squirrel - like in nature.
-- 💞️ I don't know enough to collaborate but welcome help in pointing me in the right direction of the projects I am working on.
+- 💞️ I don't know enough to collaborate but welcome help in pointing me in the right direction with the projects I am working on.
 - 📫 How to reach me ...
 - ⚡ Fun fact: If you can't type something nice..then type something funny..